About

 History of CCALAC

-After the civil unrest in Los Angeles County in the 1990s, the LA-based National Health Foundation was seeking ways to increase access to primary medical care in under-resourced communities.
-CCALAC was founded in 1994 as part of that project.
-In 1996, CCALAC obtained its IRS 501(c)(3) tax exemption status.
-Since then, our organization has grown to be the largest regional association of community health centers in California and among the largest health center associations in the U.S.
+CCALAC was founded in 1994 by nonprofit community clinics and health centers seeking ways to increase access to primary care in under-resourced communities in the wake of Los Angeles County’s civil unrest and economic crisis.
+The coalition operated as a project of the National Health Foundation until 1996, when CCALAC obtained its 501(c)(3) designation.
+Since then, our organization has grown to be the largest regional association of community health centers in California and among the largest health center associations in the United States.

 A family at a CCALAC event.